Boombag0607/cs_f372_os/README.md

 &rarr; The code is a POSIX compliant program in C where the above steps are accomplished in row major approach, with the following considerations.

-1. The program should execute with the following arguments: <prog_name> n a b p e x1 x2 .. xn 2
+1. The program should execute with the following arguments: <prog_name> n a b p e x~1~ x~2~ ... x~n\*n~
    a.
-Example ./prog_name 4 10 99 5 17 28 67 65 22 19 11 77 89 78 45 40 20 10 90 76
+Example ./prog_name 4 10 99 5 17 28 67 65 22 19 11 77 89 78 45 40 20 10 90 76 <br>
    i.
-In the above example, n is 4, a & b are 10 and 99 respectively and p is 5 ii.
-The numbers are the values of x in the 2D array, where the count of such numbers is n^2^, that is 16 in this case.
+In the above example, n is 4, a & b are 10 and 99 respectively and p is 5 <br>
+   ii.
+The numbers are the values of x in the 2D array, where the count of such numbers is n^2, that is 16 in this case. <br>

 2. The process (say controller/parent/main) executed from <prog_name> will generate the n*n 2D
    array using the command line input.
 The program should validate the count of x and construct